 Check out my ebooks with hundreds of ink & watercolour travel sketches from all over the world.
 Get some inspiration for your next trip…

-I was very happy of the drawing I did for this module.
+I was very happy with the drawing I did for this module.
 I think I went a bit too far with the drawing stage before applying the watercolour though… I probably should have painted before adding the black areas and doing some of the hatching but that’s ok.
 I just got carried away.

 The painting stage is the bit that makes me anxious!
-I don’t have the same colours as Ian so it’s never going to look quite right (but again, I remind myself, the idea is to not produce and identical sketch – even using the same colours, it will never happen).
+I don’t have the same colours as Ian so it’s never going to look quite right (but again, I remind myself, the idea is to not produce an identical sketch – even using the same colours, it will never happen).

-I guess the anxiety is because Ian’s painting process is so abstract its not very easy to follow along.
+I guess the anxiety is because Ian’s painting process is so abstract it’s not very easy to follow along.
 So I decided to do my own thing while looking at Ian’s final sketch (included at the beginning of this post).